translate/pootle/docs/server/project_setup.rst

 Click on that button and the **Add Project** form will be presented to you.
-Fill it with the new project details. **Code** must match the name for the directory within :setting:`POOTLE_TRANSLATION_DIRECTORY` that contains the new project translation files, in our example :file:`my-project`.
+Fill it with the new project details. **Code** must match the name of the directory within :setting:`POOTLE_TRANSLATION_DIRECTORY` that contains the new project translation files, in our example :file:`my-project`.
 You can also provide a **Full Name** easily readable for humans.
 You don't need to change